LukeMcCulloch/LukeMcCulloch.github.io/README.md

 I was following a pattern that repeats itself again and again throughout computer science --- the interpreter pattern.

-From Norvig to SCIP, and from C++ expression templates to a n-ary logical rules, and probably back to the first calculator you or your aunt, or your classmates dad implemented from an object-Pascal book in 1991, the interpreter pattern keeps showing up.
+From Norvig to SICP, and from C++ expression templates to a n-ary logical rules, and probably back to the first calculator you or your aunt, or your classmates dad implemented from an object-Pascal book in 1991, the interpreter pattern keeps showing up.
 Anyway, I'm not a writer so I will stick to the facts:
 * In my PhD I have a class which overloads math to store up an expression tree.
 * I then parse said expression tree and construct simple logical rules that